jsdealy/latin/miscellae/guideToLatinConversation.md

 Pavement,

 Beetle of a paver.
-To pave with ham-
+To pave with hamRoad, route, [mer,
-Road, route, [mer,
 Path,

 Peddler,